108th Operations Group: 1945

 At the time the 348th began ground support operations from San Marcelino, the infantry had taken Subic Bay and Olongapo and had started east with the objective of sealing off Bataan so that the Japanese, retreating southward from Lingayen, could not use the Bataan Peninsula's defensive strength as did the U.S. forces in 1942.
 However, a few miles East of Olongapo stubborn Japanese resistance suddenly had been met in Zigzag Pass, where the road climbed in a series of hairpin turns overlooked by the enemy's positions.
-Our ground forces had suffered some casualties, had dug in, and in four days had been unable to make any appreciable gain.
+American ground forces had suffered some casualties, had dug in, and in four days had been unable to make any appreciable gain.

 342d Fighter Squadron P-51D Mustang in 1945 (Note: Aircraft is North American P-51D-10-NA, serial 44-14175 Dirty Old Man.)

 Second Lieutenant Stanley E. Michalowski, 342nd Fighter Squadron, standing by his P-51D Mustang, Ie Shima, Japan, August 1945.

 On Leyte the 348th had done experimental bombing with a new and highly effective firebomb weapon, and it was proposed that it be used to break the deadlock in Zigzag Pass.
 However the infantry division occupying the west end of the pass was uncertain about the use of the bomb in close support of their troops, for fear of inaccurate bombing.
 So a Japanese supply area, well back of their front line, was bombed as a demonstration of accuracy, and was left neatly blanked with flame.
 There was no further lack of confidence.
-American infantry proceeded to direct our pilots to bomb and strafe just ahead of their front line, and for seven days advanced steadily until their mission of scaling off the Bataan Peninsula had been accomplished.
+American infantry proceeded to direct the group's pilots to bomb and strafe just ahead of their front line, and for seven days advanced steadily until their mission of scaling off the Bataan Peninsula had been accomplished.

 Occasionally the curtain of "unobserved results" would lift.
 One strike, directed by Filipino guerrillas who set off smoke pots to mark tan enemy bivouac area, was later found to have caused 700 Japanese casualties.

 After another strike west of Fort Stotsenburg, ground troops were able to move in quickly and found 574 Japanese, all killed by the single air attack.
 Neigher of those missions involved more than 32 sorties and 30 missions a day.
 It would be impossible to estimate how many other thousands of enemy dead were covered with the phrase "results unobserved".